Directory of Scholars

 email

-Interests: Legal history, religion, communications, material culture, economic history.
+Interests: Legal history and comparative institutions, religion, communications, material culture, economic history.

 Edward Luper